open-contracting/standard-development-handbook/docs/standard/technical/build.rst

 Change the theme
 ----------------

 The theme files are in the `standard_theme <https://github.com/open-contracting/standard_theme>`__ repository, and are part of the virtual environment.
-Find them in the virtual environment’s directory (e.g. ``.ve/src/standard-theme``).
+Find them in the virtual environment's directory (e.g. ``.ve/src/standard-theme``).